 Depends on who you are comparing us to, perhaps.

 But I think what differentiates us the most is our focus.
-From the user interface, tone of voice, choice of language, through to the user experience, our platform is designed with the Indonesian children as our main audience in mind.
+From the user interface, tone of voice, choice of language, the user experience, our platform is designed with Indonesian children as our main audience in mind.
 Our environment is safe, visually appealing, and fun for kids.

 What can readers expect from BacaPiBo?